SalomePlatform/shaper/src/SketchPlugin/doc/SketchPlugin.rst

 Sketch plug-in includes features for creation of 2D shapes.

-The process of sketch creation is comprised of:
+The sketch creation takes the following steps:

-- definition of sketch plane
+- definition of sketch plane;
-- creation of sketch objects from scratch
+- creation of sketch objects from scratch;
-- generation of sketch objects via operations on the existing operations
+- generation of sketch objects via operations on the existing operations;
-- definition of constraints
+- definition of constraints.

-Sketch could be created both in active part and a part set (if there is no active part).
+Sketch can be created in the active part or in a partset (if there is no active part).

 To create a Sketch: